CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Introduction

-Mental workload alters sympathetic nervous system activities, which result in changes in Electrocardiogram (ECG), Electrodermal Activity (EDA), also known as Galvanic Skin Response (GSR), gaze, pupil size, Electroencephalogram (EEG), and other physiological responses.
-These signals can be used to estimate the cognitive load and emotional states using machine learning and deep learning algorithms \cite{ross2019toward, antonenko2010using, perkhofer2019using, krejtz2018eye, bhatti2022attx, sarkar2023avcaffe}.
 Recent advances allow researchers to utilize various machine learning algorithms to classify a user’s cognitive workload using physiological measures.
 Despite the potential benefits and use cases of automated cognitive load measurement, the lack of annotated cognitive load datasets has been a roadblock towards creating machine learning systems capable of estimating cognitive load with high confidence.
-Recent studies use self-reported cognitive load as the ground truth for labelling the data; however, cognitive load is generally recorded upon completion of the experiment.
-This approach can affect the accuracy of the score since it is administered retrospectively, which can introduce inaccuracy due to lapses in memory and recency bias \cite{mckendrick2019theories}.
-Also, rather than frequent labels captured during the performed activities, present datasets generally have a single ground truth label associated with long sequences, which can introduce further inaccuracies.
+Recent studies use self-reported cognitive load scores as ground truth labels; however, these scores are generally recorded upon completion of the experiment, and are thus unable to capture changes in cognitive load throughout the data collection process.
+This approach can affect the fidelity of the labels since it is administered retrospectively, which can introduce inaccuracies due to lapses in memory and recency bias \cite{mckendrick2019theories}.
+Additionally, the lack of frequent labels captured during the performed activities inhibits the development of machine learning systems capable of \textit{real-time} estimation of cognitive load.

 To overcome these problems, we introduce a multimodal dataset on wearable-based \textbf{C}ognitive \textbf{L}oad \textbf{A}ssessment in \textbf{RE}altime (CLARE).
 In this dataset, we collected four different data modalities, i.e., ECG, EDA, EEG, and gaze data, from 24 participants while performing MATB-II tasks designed to induce varying amounts of cognitive load.
 During the experiments, each participant completed four 9-minute sessions, comprised of different cognitive tasks with varying mental effort requirements.
 We documented the participants' self-reported subjective cognitive scores on a 9-point Likert scale at 10-second intervals during each session.
+As a consequence, our dataset differs from the few cognitive load datasets that have been made publicly available.
+Our methodology collects subjective self-reported cognitive load scores at frequent intervals throughout the experiments, instead of the commonly used approach of retrospectively recording scores.
+Given its frequency, this approach better facilitates the development of real-time machine learning solutions for cognitive load assessment.